nstack-io/docs/docs/features/Feedback.md

 When you have collected some feedback from users you have the following feature

-You can find examples on how to implement **Collections** for the following platforms:
+You can find examples on how to implement **Feedback** for the following platforms:

 * [Android](../../docs/guides/Android/android-feedback.html)